padogrid/padogrid/padogrid-deployment/src/main/resources/redis/apps/perf_test/README.md

 ## Inserting and Updating Database Tables

 The `group_test -db` command directly loads mock data into database tables without connecting to Redisson.
 You can use this command to pre-populate the database before testing database synchronization tests in Redisson.
-This command is also useful for testing the CDC use case in which database changes are automatically ingested into Redisson via a CDC product such as Debezium ansd Striim.
+This command is also useful for testing the CDC use case in which database changes are automatically ingested into Redisson via a CDC product such as Debezium and Striim.

 ```bash
 # Edit setenv.sh to set the correct hibernate configuration file.